Angélique-Louise Verrier

 Angélique-Louise Verrier (1762–1805) was a French painter.

-Born in the Parisian parish of Saint-Eustache, Verrier was a pupil of Adélaïde Labille-Guiard; in 1785 she exhibited work in the salon de la Jeunesse, and in 1802 paintings by her hand appeared in the Paris Salon.
+Born in the Parisian parish of Saint-Eustache, Verrier was a pupil of Adélaïde Labille-Guiard.

+In 1785, she exhibited work in the salon de la Jeunesse, and in 1802 paintings by her hand appeared in the Paris Salon.
 She is recorded as a pastellist in a 1786 letter published in the Mercure de France.

-By 1799 she was married to a Louis Maillard, as in that year their son Louis-Auguste-Jean-Baptiste was baptized at Saint-Germain l'Auxerrois.
+By 1799, she was married to a Louis Maillard, and in that year their son Louis-Auguste-Jean-Baptiste was baptized at Saint-Germain l'Auxerrois.
 Maillard was dead by October 1801, when a posthumous inventory of his possessions was taken.

-Verrier remains an obscure figure; long conflated with her contemporary Marie-Nicole Vestier, it was only in 2016 that information about her career was first published.
+Verrier remains an obscure figure; long conflated with her contemporary Marie-Nicole Vestier.
+It was only in 2016 that information about her career was first published.